amplication/docs/docs/plugins/private-plugins.md

 # Creating and Using Private Plugins

-Private Plugins enable you to create [custom plugins](/plugins/overview/) exclusively for your organization's use.
-These plugins let you build secure, proprietary integrations while protecting sensitive business logic.
+Private Plugins enable you to create plugins exclusively for your organization's use.
+These plugins let you build secure, proprietary integrations and define your organization's standards.
+You can use them to protect sensitive business logic and enforce development best practices across your services.

 :::note
 Private Plugins are only **available for Enterprise Plan users**.